 Pupils are encouraged to consider the whole performance including technical aspects such as lighting, sound and music, costume and set.

 Marks are awarded for two final pieces of work; a final performance of their own devised work and an accompanying log book that documents the process that they went through to reach the final product.

 In preparation, pupils take part in a mock project before they embark on the real thing.

-Component 3 – Presenting and Performing Texts
+Component 3 – Texts in Practice

 Let’s look at this section back to front.
 At the end of this component pupils will perform two extracts from the same play to an external examiner.
 This can be in groups but monologues and duologues are also allowed.
 The mark that is given on the day will stand and there is no opportunity to improve your mark.
 This can sound daunting but read on to see how we prepare for this exam.

 Pupils study a text of our choosing; a great opportunity for us to tailor the work to each class.
 And this part of the course is nearly 100% practical.
 There may be some written tasks to help develop understanding but these are purely to help towards the end product and are not marked.
 In order to become outstanding performers that are able to demonstrate skill in characterisation (using voice and movement), communicate with the audience, be consistent in style and form and collaborate effectively with other group members.
 It is important that we understand all aspects of a play-text.
 To do this, pupils involve themselves in many different tasks such as on and off text activities, hot-seating to investigate character and forum theatre to explore different approaches to the same scene.
 All of this means that pupils can pick and choose from the best moments of rehearsal and creation to produce the best possible performance.

 And to assure you even further, it may be useful to know that your Drama teachers have a proven track record in this aspect of the GCSE; historically most Cams Hill pupils raise their overall grade by at least one grade just by the thorough preparation and expertise in this area.